Welcome Weeks are for all UFV students! No matter who you are, or where you are, you can get connected with your UFV community!

 - Send the join information out to your participants

-UFV is located on the unceded traditional territory of the Stó:lō peoples, where Halq’améylem is spoken.
+UFV is located in the traditional territory of the Stó:lō peoples, where Halq’améylem is spoken.
 The Halq’améylem word given to us for New Student Orientation (NSO) is Tl’etl’axel, which means "to invite people to gather in one community."

 Visit our New Students page to learn more about the meaning behind the NSO logo, and Chantelle Trainor-Matties, the Indigenous graphic designer and UFV alum who created it.